Clinical Research Directory

 Summary

-This study is a prospective, non-randomized, open-label, two-centre phase I/II intervention study designed to treat children up to 24 months of age with RAG1-deficient SCID with an indication for allogeneic hematopoietic stem cell transplantation but lacking an HLA-matched donor.
-The study involves infusion of autologous CD34+ cells transduced with the pCCL.MND.coRAG1.wpre lentiviral vector (hereafter called RAG1 LV CD34+ cells) in five patients with RAG1-deficient SCID.
+This trial is a prospective, non-randomized, open-label, multicentre single-arm phase I/II intervention trial in children up to 24 months of age with RAG1-deficient SCID and an indication for allogeneic hematopoietic stem cell transplantation but lacking an HLA-matched donor.
+The trial involves infusion of autologous CD34+ cells transduced with the pCCL.MND.coRAG1.wpre lentiviral vector (hereafter called RAG1 LV CD34+ cells) in up to 10 patients with RAG1-deficient SCID.
+Patients will be regularly monitored for 5 years after infusion.
+Follow up as part of routine clinical care for post-transplant patients will be annual after this, for at least 15 years after IMP infusion.

 Official title: Phase I/II Clinical Trial of Autologous Hematopoietic Stem Cell Gene Therapy in RAG1-Deficient Severe Combined Immunodeficiency